Ganeshkumar3025/windows-keys/README.md

 - https://www.tenforums.com/tutorials/95922-generic-product-keys-install-windows-10-editions.html
 - https://www.elevenforum.com/t/generic-product-keys-to-install-or-upgrade-windows-11-editions.3713/

+# About
-**This is created for educational porpous that IT and Computer science students can activate their windows keys easily and continue thwir windows jurney.**
+**This is created By Ganesh kumar for educational porpous that IT and Computer science students can activate their windows PC using this keys easily and continue thwir windows jurney smoothly .**